 - ENDA applies to the same entities covered under Title VII of the Civil Rights Act of 1964.
 These include private employers with 15 or more employees, federal, state and local governments, labor unions and employment agencies.
 The Armed Forces, religious institutions and employers with less than 15 employees are exempt from this law.

-- As of early June 2013, the House version of the bill had 175 cosponsors and the Senate version had 50 cosponsors.
+- As of September 2014, the House version of the bill had 206 cosponsors.

 Department of Labor

-In coalition with several other national organizations, PFLAG continues to advocate for an amendment to Executive Order 11246, which would prohibit federal contractors from discriminating against employees on the basis of their real or perceived sexual orientation or gender identity.
+On July 21, 2014, President Obama signed amendments to Executive Orders 11478 and 11246, which now prohibits discrimination by federal contractors on the basis of their real or perceived sexual orientation or gender identity.
+PFLAG worked in coalition with several other organizations to advocate for the signing of these orders.
 Additionally, PFLAG continues to advocate for new regulations stating that federal funds given to faith-based social services organizations by the Department of Labor may not be used to discriminate in employment or in the provision of services on the basis of sexual orientation or gender identity.

 Straight for Equality in the Workplace

 Straight for Equality in the Workplace is a competency training program that takes on the issue of workplace fairness for LGBT employees in an accessible, non-political and non-confrontational way.
 The program leverages PFLAG’s more than 35 years of experience in transforming opinions and attitudes.
 This program addresses the issue of why culture change is vital for organizations.
 It also makes the case for why it is critical for organizations to go beyond policies and encourage real participation from all employees to transform corporate culture.
-The program is unique because it uses real-life stories and examples, courtesy of local PFLAG members, to illustrate the effect workplace culture has on their loved ones—both positive and negative.
+The program is unique because it uses real-life stories and examples, courtesy of local PFLAG members, to illustrate the effect workplace culture has on their loved ones — both positive and negative.
 It identifies the barriers that prevent attitude change, and it provides concrete, straightforward instruction on how to overcome barriers and change the places where we work.
-To learn more about this program and how to bring it to your workplace, please click here.
+Learn more about this program and how to bring it to your workplace.

 Want to stay on top of the issues?
 Subscribe for PFLAG Action Alerts now!